Instructor:

 experiences.
 Course content and campus

-discussions will heighten your awareness to each
+discussions will heighten your awareness of each

 other's individual and intersecting identities.